catwell/cw-web/separateconcerns/blog/articles/2021-10-31-blog-posts-founders.md

 Michael Lopp (Rands) on issues with giving people titles.
 Personally I have never liked titles, which can be a source of conflicts and bad decisions.
 I have also often held titles that didn't really correspond to the job I did - which was almost always multi-faceted.
 Yet, titles are a proxy used by people who don't know you to understand what you do at work.

 Like Rands I don't have a good solution to that.
+I write [some](https://blog.separateconcerns.com/2013-06-20-three-years-proprietary-projects.html) [blog](https://blog.separateconcerns.com/2018-01-06-four-years.html) [posts](https://blog.separateconcerns.com/2021-05-01-inch.html) explaining what I do in more details that a title ever could, for people who care.

-I would always suggest avoiding giving titles to people too early, including founders: having a "technical co-founder", not a "CTO", will make things easier if you grow fast and need to hire someone later on.
-I also write [some](https://blog.separateconcerns.com/2013-06-20-three-years-proprietary-projects.html) [blog](https://blog.separateconcerns.com/2018-01-06-four-years.html) [posts](https://blog.separateconcerns.com/2021-05-01-inch.html) explaining what I do in more details that a title ever could, for people who care.
+In any case I always suggest avoiding giving some titles to people too early, including to founders: having a "technical co-founder" instead of a CTO will make things easier if you grow fast and need to hire someone later on.

 ## [Creating a Software Company?
 9 Decisions You Have to Make](https://spin.atomicobject.com/2014/06/02/software-company-decisions/)

-A list of questions you have to ask yourself when founding a software company, by Michael Marsiglia, CEO of Atomic Object.
+A list of questions to ask yourself when founding a software company, by Michael Marsiglia, CEO of Atomic Object.
 It can also be a good idea to ask them before joining one.

 ## [The 40% rule](https://avc.com/2015/02/the-40-rule/)